kobotoolbox/kobotoolbox-org-v2/_posts/2021-12-10-building-better-longitudinal-surveys-with-dynamic-data-attachments.md

 projects will be completely up-to-date and your original data will still be maintained and unaffected by future surveys.

-### Setting Up Dynamic Data Attachments with KoBoToolbox
+### Setting Up Dynamic Data Attachments with KoboToolbox

-Dynamic data attachments have been set up with KoBoToolbox to allow you a high amount of flexibility.
+Dynamic data attachments have been set up with KoboToolbox to allow you a high amount of flexibility.
 Key features include:

 -   Being able to use the **same data across projects**.
 The data stored in the